Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 Normally, you should witness the radio transmission: indeed, during the transmission (around 1.3 seconds at 868&thinsp;MHz) the transmission LED is ON.

-Your device is ready to measure and send data every approximate hour, and sleep in the meantime to preserve baterries.
+Your device is ready to measure and send data every approximate hour, and sleep in the meantime to preserve batteries.

 [comment]: # "Il faut identifier les étapes que l'on va demander aux 'apprenants' de valider, et ce qu'ils faut qu'ils montrent ou vérifient.
 Par exemple: 'When flashing the ProMini with the INTEL-IRRIS code, what do you see in the Serial Monitor?'"